Ryan-Bui/Jigsaw-NLP-Project/README.md

   * Input = Comment Text
   * Output = Label(either 1 or 0 for toxic or not toxic)
   * Models
-    * So far I have only used the pre trained BERT model using pytorch I do plan on either using different pretrained models or other simpler machine learning algorithms such as Bayes Algorithm.
+    * The models I used were the pre trained BERT model using pytorch, Distilled BERT with Tensorflow, GPT2 with Tensorflow, and Naive Baye's Algorithm.
   * Loss = Binary Cross Entropy
   * Optimizer = AdamW
-  * Epochs = 4
+  * Epochs = 5
   * Batch Size = 32

 ### Training